jonathan-vella/secure-networking-hackathon/challenges/Challenge-03.md

 CMC has the following requirements:

-- Log IP traffic flowing though the network security solution
+- Log IP traffic flowing though the network security solution.
 - Generate insights into the traffic flow of the Azure virtual networks
-- Require ingress traffic inspected by a firewall
+- Require ingress traffic inspected by a network firewall.
 - Prevent data exfiltration
 - Ensure the web layer is only accessible to inbound traffic from the internet that has been inspected
 - Ensure app layer only receives traffic from the web layer and can communicate to the database on prem